 Naturally, all Slavic languages have similarities and can help a native speaker understand the other languages to some extent, mostly specific words rather than the whole context.
 (Similiar to Spanish and Italian or Portuguese).

-However, if you speak Ukrainian, you will be more likely to understand Slovak or Polish than Russian, as Ukrainian has more similarities with West Slavic languages.
+However, if you speak Ukrainian language, you will be more likely to understand Slovak or Polish than Russian, as Ukrainian has more similarities with West Slavic languages.

 Ukraine vs Russian Language – Cyrillic script might be replaced in the future in Ukraine